danielhalasz/danielhalasz/README.md

 - 🏫 I'm doing research at Moholy-Nagy University of Art and Design's & KU Leuven's Doctorate School
 - 👯 I’m looking to collaborate on projects with JavaScript
-- 🤔 I’m looking for help with system-level programming
 - 💬 Ask me about JavaScript and NodeJS education resources
 - 📫 How to reach me: [my LinkedIn profile](https://linkedin.com/in/danielhalaszphotography)
 - ⚡ Fun fact: I am an artist & photographer & lecturer